-Approximately 1,000,000 people have been infected with a new Coronavirus (2019-nCoV) and there have been confirmed cases reported in almost every country in the world.
+More than 5,000,000 people have been infected with the new Coronavirus (2019-nCoV) and there have been confirmed cases reported in almost every country in the world.
 Major outbreaks have occurred in the US, China, Italy, Spain, South Korea, Germany, France, Switzerland and the UK, with other countries reporting large numbers of new cases daily.

 The new virus, also called Covid-19, has sparked global concern and reignited the search for a vaccine for viruses of this kind.
 While no vaccine is available for coronaviruses, which include SARS and Middle East Respiratory Syndrome (MERS), some experts say research on SARS and MERS may accelerate the development of a vaccine for 2019-nCoV.

 However, it remains unlikely that any new vaccine could be ready for widespread human use this year.

 Wuhan, China: a major city of 11 million people which has become the epicentre of a new Coronavirus outbreak

 Investment in research has increased in recent weeks with public and private funds helping to restart stalled programmes and launch new ones.
 China’s richest man, Jack Ma, has pledged 100 million yuan (€13 million) to support ‘prevention and treatment’ measures.
 Other Chinese companies have also promised financial support, including Huawei, Baidu and the company that controls the TikTok social media platform.

 Vaccine manufacturers in Europe and the US are stepping up their efforts, building on their experience of rapidly developing Ebola vaccines.
 Novartis and Johnson & Johnson have announced that they are working on vaccines, while Sanofi, MSD and others are keeping a watching brief.